shwetankyadav1/painting/README.md

 - ResNets are not suited for image style transfer.
 Focusing on artists, a natural extension would be to add more artists, potentially using a knowledge distillation type technique to avoid having to retrain each time & using just a few example images.
 Combining artist and style prediction into a single multilabel prediction model can also be carried out.

+## Notes
+The two classificaiton files were run in Google Colab and have instructions to download the dataset directly from Kaggle using its API, my username and key have been removed.
+Other files have instructions for data stored on a local drive but can easily repurposed to point to data on Colab drive, which can be downloaded once for all files.